lfritz/notes/a-philosophy-of-software-design.md

 factors in their minds as they modify the system.
 This slows down development and leads to bugs, which slow down development even more.

-There are two approaches to fighting complexity. one is to eliminate complexity by making code simpler and more obvious.
+There are two approaches to fighting complexity.
+One is to eliminate complexity by making code simpler and more obvious.
 The second is to encapsulate it; this is called modular design.
 The book discusses both.